Parchment craft: History

 Historians believe that parchment craft originated as an art form in Europe during the 15th or 16th century.
-Parchment craft at that time occurred principally in Catholic communities, where crafts persons created lace-like items such as devotional pictures and communion cards.
+Parchment craft at that time occurred principally in Catholic communities, where crafts people created lace-like items such as devotional pictures and communion cards.
 The craft developed over time, with new techniques and refinements being added.
 Until the 16th century, parchment craft was a European art form.
 However, missionaries and other settlers relocated to South America, taking parchment craft with them.
 As before, the craft appeared largely among the Catholic communities.
 Often, young girls receiving their First Communion received gifts of handmade parchment crafts.

 Although the invention of the printing press led to a reduced interest in hand made cards and items, by the 18th century, people were regaining interest in detailed handwork.
 Parchment cards became larger in size and crafters began adding wavy borders and perforations.
 In the 19th century, influenced by French romanticism, parchment crafters began adding floral themes and cherubs and hand embossing.